joelmeyerson/ctf-grapher/README.md

 ## CTF Grapher
 This is a visualizer for the contrast transfer function (CTF) of an electron microscope.
-It can be run locally in a browswer or can be viewed here.
+It can be run locally in a browser or can be viewed here.

 ### Run locally
 The visualizer can be set up to run locally as follows.